patrick204nqh/go-leetcode/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/patrick204nqh/go-leetcode/tree/main?tab=MIT-1-ov-file) file for details.

 ---

-Happy coding! 🚀🔨🤖🔧
+Happy coding! 🔨🚀